Information for real estate agents

 Development potential of properties

-You can also download a free Floodwise Property Report to assess the estimated flood risk of a property.
+You can download a free Floodwise Property Report to assess the estimated flood risk of a property.

-Keeping track of the content and progress of Neighbourhood plans in your area is also important.
+Keeping track of the content and progress of Neighbourhood plans in the area is also important.
 Neighbourhood plans have specific provisions that can have a huge impact on the development potential of a site.

 Quarterly rates amount